amitashukla/You-Dont-Know-JS/async & performance/ch3.md

 * Inside the fulfillment/rejection handlers, if you return a value or an exception is thrown, the new returned (chainable) Promise is resolved accordingly.
 * If the fulfillment or rejection handler returns a Promise, it is unwrapped, so that whatever its resolution is will become the resolution of the chained Promise returned from the current `then(..)`.

 While chaining flow control is helpful, it's probably most accurate to think of it as a side benefit of how Promises compose (combine) together, rather than the main intent.
-As we've discussed in detail several times already, Promises normalize asynchrony and encapsulate time-dependent value state, and *that* is what lets us chain them together in this useful way.
+As we've discussed in detail several times already, **Promises normalize asynchrony and encapsulate time-dependent value state, and *that* is what lets us chain them together in this useful way**.

 Certainly, the sequential expressiveness of the chain (this-then-this-then-this...) is a big improvement over the tangled mess of callbacks as we identified in Chapter 2.
 But there's still a fair amount of boilerplate (`then(..)` and `function(){ .. }`) to wade through.
 In the next chapter, we'll see a significantly nicer pattern for sequential flow control expressivity, with generators.